-With ice and snow storms in winter, thunderstorms in spring and summer, and hurricane season lasting through fall, storms are a year-round concern regarding electrical equipment and appliances, as well as service.
+With thunderstorms in spring and summer, hurricane season lasting through fall – and ice and snow in winter – storms are a year-round concern regarding electrical equipment and appliances, as well as service.
 We all know lightning can damage equipment, but what about other natural disasters spawned from storms?
 And what can you do to prevent or lessen damages to your property, and to protect your life?

 - Storm Preparation